 Clinical application

-Since Klett and Bloor used turbidimetry to detect fat particles in blood and milk in 1915, Hyland and Behring introduced turbidimeter in 1976, and Stenberg proposed immunoturbidimetry in 1977.
-Immunoturbidimetry has been developed for a century. .
-At present, in vitro diagnostic reagents using immunoturbidimetry are widely used in clinical practice.
+Since Klett and Bloor first used turbidimetry to detect fat particles in blood and milk in 1915, Hyland and Behring introduced the turbidimeter in 1976.
+Then, in 1977, Stenberg proposed immunoturbidimetry.
+Over the last century, immunoturbidimetry has significantly evolved.
+Today, in vitro diagnostic reagents that utilize immunoturbidimetry are widely employed in clinical practice, demonstrating its importance in modern diagnostics.

 Epilogue about Immunoturbidimetry